 Ground clearance is excellent as is pretty much every thing else on the bike with the only problem being seat height.
 Once on board my feet were a good 6in from the ground, much to everyone’s amusement.
 My XT660z Tenere was tall but I could get to the ground, just, but this new Tenere is considerably taller making it impossible for me to ride.
 A theme that kept coming up throughout the show.

-The BMW stand was of particular interest to us as the new F850GS is one of the bikes we were looking forward to seeing for the first time.
+The BMW stand was of particular interest to me as the new F850GS is one of the bikes I was looking forward to seeing for the first time.

 There was also an excellent riding demo of the new R1250GS, I’ve no idea who the rider was but he had total control of the machine and made it look a breeze to ride.

-Getting back to the F850GS the first thing that surprised us was the sheer presence of the bike.
-From the front it looks huge with a vast amount of plastic that would almost certainly get smashed to bits in no time on our travels.
+Getting back to the F850GS the first thing that surprised me was the sheer presence of the bike.
+From the front it looks huge with a vast amount of plastic that would almost certainly get smashed to bits in no time on my travels.

 Plastic galore seems to be the thing on a lot of adventure bikes today, all of which would require some pretty hefty crash bars to protect.
 Once again I struggled to touch the ground on the 850GS and certainly wouldn’t consider taking it off-road as I could never get my feet planted on the trails should the need arise.